 Things to remember

-- A food allergy occurs when the immune system reacts to a harmless food as if it were toxic.
+- A food allergy occurs when the immune system reacts to a harmless food.

 - Food intolerance occurs when the body has a chemical reaction to eating a particular food or drink.

-- The symptoms to a food allergy or intolerance are often similar, but food intolerances do not cause severe reactions such as anaphylaxis.
+- The symptoms for mild to moderate food allergy or intolerance may sometimes be similar, but food intolerances do not cause severe allergic reactions (anaphylaxis).

 - Learn to read food labels so you can avoid foods that cause allergies.